 Not one to move slowly, Sir Clive followed the ZX81 with the ZX Spectrum in 1982.
 Most fondly remembered for its rubber keyboard, the ZX Spectrum is a legend of 8-Bit home computing.
 Originally shipping 16k versions for £128 and 48k for £175.
 Quite the price jump from the ZX81, but with the appetite for home computers now firmly established, Sir Clive positioned the company to work on gaining some return on their investment.

 The ZX Spectrum evolved over the coming years and established itself as the UK’s number one choice of home computer.

 Where Are They Now?

 Beyond the ZX Spectrum, the QL launched in 1984, an attempt at cracking the business market which ultimately failed.
 Sir Clive eventually sold the rights to produce the ZX Spectrum to Sir Alan Sugar’s company, Amstrad.
 Amstrad then produced the Spectrum +2 and +3 models which included integrated tape and disk drives into a tidy single unit, much like its own Amstrad CPC.

-Beyond this, Sir Clive still works to this day on innovations and ideas but no longer operated in the home computer market.
+Beyond this, Sir Clive still works to this day on innovations and ideas but no longer operates in the home computer market.